Insurers and the Privacy Act

-The Privacy A written law made by parliament.
-Also called an ‘Act of parliament’, ‘statute’ or legislation.
-1988 (Cth), as amended by the Privacy A change made to a legal document or Act of parliament.
-(Private Sector) Act 2000 (Cth), regulates how private sector organisations (including insurers) handle ‘personal information’ relating to policyholders.
+The Privacy Act 1988 (Cth), as amended by the Privacy Amendment (Private Sector) Act 2000 (Cth), regulates how private sector organisations (including insurers) handle ‘personal information’ relating to policyholders.

 The federal Privacy Commissioner has released guidelines to assist insurers and policyholders with their privacy concerns.

 For more information, see Chapter 12.4: Privacy and your rights.